xai-foundation/sentry/Development.md

 Run the different apps by their commands in the root's `package.json` like

+- `pnpm clean` (!) to delete all release / build artifacts
 - `pnpm cli` for running the CLI
 - `pnpm web` for running sentry-xai.games locally
 - `pnpm desktop` for running the desktop app locally

 For local release building and signing SSL.com access is requires.
-Currently the credentials are set in the github repositories sentry & sentry-development, however, sentry.development is currently breaking on sign.
+Currently the credentials are set in the github repositories sentry & sentry-development, however, sentry.development is currently breaking on sign tracked in this story https://www.pivotaltracker.com/story/show/187983657.

 A local release and a github release can be created without signing the release.
 Currently only the windows release gets signed.